-The trust is established under the terms of the Bombay Public Trust Act, 1950, and registered under the registration number PTR No. B-251 of the Bombay Public Trust Act, 1950.
-(BOM).
+The Trust is established under the Bombay Public Trust Act, 1950, and registered under the registration number PTR No. B-251 of the Bombay Public Trust Act, 1950.
+(B.O.M.).

-The Haji Ali Dargah Trust was established in 1916 by Abdul Karim Haji Essa Haji Fazla, Haji Jan Mohamed Haji Mohamed, and other Cutchi Memons, who filed suit in the High Court of Judicature at Bombay, Ordinary Original Civil Jurisdiction, in order to establish the Haji Ali Dargah.
+The Haji Ali Dargah Trust was established in 1916 by Abdul Karim Haji Essa Haji Fazla, Haji Jan Mohamed Haji Mohamed, and other Cutchi Memons.
+They filed suit in the High Court of Judicature at Bombay, Ordinary Original Civil Jurisdiction, to establish the Haji Ali Dargah.

 The Haji Ali Dargah Trust was established as a charitable organization.
-Because of India’s attainment of independence and sovereign status in 1947, the Haji Ali Dargah Trust was established and registered with the Charity Commissioner of Maharashtra in accordance with the provisions of the Bombay Public Trust Act, 1950.
+Because India attained independence and sovereign status in 1947, the Haji Ali Dargah Trust was established and registered with the Charity Commissioner of Maharashtra following the provisions of the Bombay Public Trust Act, 1950.

 Facts and why it’s popular

-- Whereas certain regions of the world are religiously divided, others are secular and liberal.
+- Whereas certain world regions are religiously divided, others are secular and liberal.
 The popularity of the Haji Ali Dargah in Mumbai demonstrates the latter, with thousands of people flocking to the sacred site regardless of caste, creed, or religion.

-- With a footfall of 15,000 to 18,000 over weekdays and roughly 50,000 visitors on Thursdays and Saturdays, Haji Ali has emerged to be an iconic tourist spot over the years.
+- With a footfall of 15,000 to 18,000 over weekdays and roughly 50,000 visitors on Thursdays and Saturdays, Haji Ali has become an iconic tourist spot over the years.